What other attractions are in Joshua Tree?

 Take a sound bath at the Integratron for a relaxing and centering aural experience.

 Joshua Tree is known as an artist community.
-One of our favorite local artists is Dan Bartlett, whose nature photography and eccentric lamp sculptures will tickle the imagination.
+One of our favorite local artists is Dan Bartlett, whose nature photography and eccentric lamp sculptures tickle the imagination.

 Where can I find camping in Joshua Tree?